Parish - RCIA

 RCIA for Adults

 The Rite of Christian Initiation for Adults (RCIA) is a process for those discerning to convert to Catholicism who are above the age of infant baptism.
 Through various stages one studies and affirms his/her faith with others on the same journey with the support of a parish team: priests, catechists, and sponsors along with the prayer support from the greater parish.
-The parish support team encourages the individuals inviting them to full communion with the Church celebrating the sacraments of initiation: Baptism, First Communion and Confirmation at the Easter vigil.
-This adult study/discussion group, for those who wish it, culminates in reception of Baptism (if necessary), Confirmation, and Holy Communion at the Easter Vigil Mass.
+The parish support team encourages the individuals inviting them to full communion with the Church celebrating the sacraments of initiation: Baptism, First Communion and Confirmation.
+This adult study/discussion group, for those who wish it, culminates in reception of Baptism (if necessary), Confirmation, and Holy Communion at the Easter Vigil Mass and if needed, in the fall.
 Guest speakers talk and share their personal experiences on various religious topics.
 The program is also for those who would like to mentor others by teaching, guiding, and supporting men and women who are just beginning their journey of faith or refreshing their personal understanding of our faith.

 Who is RCIA for?